 retroactive exemptions to oil refiners.
-These exemptions reduce refiners' prior-year RFS obligations by hundreds of millions of gallons; refiners then sell or carry forward the returned RINs, destroying demand for biofuels in the present year.
+Refiners are allowed to sell or carry forward returned RIN credits, reaping a windfall while destroying demand for biofuels in the present year.

 As our members communicate with Members of Congress, EPA and other Washington policy makers, the media, and the public, NBB works with them to amplify these points: